-I recently released an 8-Week Beginner’s Program that is packed with home workouts.
+I recently released an 8-Week Beginner’s Plan that is packed with home workouts.
 If you are new to exercise, I highly recommend you go through that program.
 You can sign up HERE.
-But if you are just looking for some quick tips – read on for my top 5 exercises for beginners.
+But if you are just looking for some quick tips – read on for my top 5 exercises all beginners should learn.

 Planks are a fantastic exercise to build core strength.
-I recommend beginner exercisers start with forearm planks to keep pressure off of the wrists.
+I recommend beginners start with forearm planks to keep pressure off of the wrists.
 A straight-arm plank can be quite strenuous on the hands and wrists, so build your core strength from your forearms first.

 The push-up is a scary exercise for some, but it does not have to be.
 There are many ways to modify a push-up, and people of all fitness levels should be working on this movement.

 My beginner tip is to do your push-ups with a wall.
 Find a plank position with your hands on a wall and do your press up there.
 Once you feel strong doing that, do your push-ups with your hands on your kitchen counter, then a coffee table, and gradually get your hands closer to the floor.
 Keep in mind you may not do push-ups on the ground for a while.
 Trust the process.

 I do not let my beginner clients lunge, ever.
 Step-ups however, are a great single leg exercise that can, and should, take the place of lunges in a beginner’s program.
 It is important to do single-sided exercises as they challenge the core and ensure you are working both sides of your body evenly.

 My beginner tip is to use a box or a bench that is shorter than knee-height.
 Any higher may cause complications.